mage2tv/magento-cache-clean/readme.md

 ### Prerequisites:

-* `node.js` (built on 10.8, but should work with older 8.x versions, too).
+* `node.js` (built on 18, but should work with older 8.x versions, too).
 * It probably is a good idea to turn on all Magento caches `bin/magento cache:enable` to get the full benefit.

 ## Known issues

-* Currently the watcher has to be restarted after a new theme is added so it is added to the watchlist.
+* Currently, the watcher has to be restarted after a new theme is added, so it is added to the watchlist.

 * Changes to files on NFS mounts (e.g. in vagrant) do not trigger the watches.